TheNeodev/inferrvc/README.md

  - Flexible referencing of RVC model directory and files.
  - Disabled the butterworth filter by default as there is usually no difference and might slightly reduce quality.
 Can be enabled with `inferrvc.pipeline.enable_butterfilter=True`.

-### Todos:
-- [ ] Test different python versions.
-- [ ] Test different OS's and pitch estimators.
-(The other estimators should be ported but only RMVPE was tested, it is the best)
-- [ ] Move the remaining operations to the single primary device (eg gpu), to reduce latency and slow down resulting from memory transfers.
-  - [ ] Replace remaining numpy code with torch equivalents `torch.where` and `torch.masked_select`.
-  - [ ] Reimplement the index mask with pytorch for gpu devices.
-- [ ] Make use of torch 2.0 .compile() to speed up the v1/v2 models if possible.